Abandoned & Little-Known Airfields:

 Bellanca Field was no longer depicted on the July 1961 Philadelphia Local Chart.

-In the 1961 aerial view of Bellanca Field, the majority of the airfield appeared unchanged from the 1957 aerial photo,
+A 1961 aerial view showed the majority of Bellanca Field appeared unchanged from the 1957 aerial photo,

 although it appears as if some of the factory buildings on the southeast side of the field may have been removed.